vojta001/tinyquiz/README.md

 ### pkg/model

 Model hosts all business logic, that is, all actions the user can make regardless of the protocol of invocation.
-Each exported method represent a logical action on its own and must depend on the model struct and its arguments only.
+Each exported method represents a logical action on its own and must depend on the model struct and its arguments only.
 This is crucial for testing.

 Except for edge cases, each method shall accept context.Context and use it to pass cancellation signals database calls etc.